Boston Fish Pier: History

-Prior to construction of this facility, Boston's fishing industry was based at facilities leased on T Wharf, an appendage to the Long Wharf that was a central feature of the city's working waterfront for decades.
+Prior to construction of this facility, Boston's fishing industry was based at facilities leased on T Wharf, an appendage to Long Wharf that was a central feature of the city's working waterfront for decades.
 Overall management of the industry was overseen by the Boston Fish Market Association.
 With its lease expiring in 1909, an agreement was made between the association, city, and state for the construction of a dedicated pier on the South Boston waterfront.
 Initially dubbed Pier Six, it was built 1910, with the buildings following in 1912.
 The buildings were designed by Henry F. Keyes, who also designed the adjacent Commonwealth Pier which had been considered as a site for the fish market.
 At the time of its completion, its facilities included an eight-story cold storage facility with a capacity of 15 million pounds of fish, which was claimed to be the largest in the world.

 In 1926, the pier handled 250 million pounds of fish, provided berth space for 40 vessels, and unloading dock space for 80.
 The pier's business peaked in 1969, when 339 million pounds of fish were landed.
 The facility was taken over by the Massachusetts Port Authority in 1972, which oversaw a major rehabilitation and upgrade of its facilities in 1979.
 The exchange building at the end of the pier, where fish auctions were historically held, is now a conference center, but the pier is still dominated by fishery activities.